tanmaysingha/MCANet/README.md

 This is an official site for MCANet model.
 Currently, we are uploading the output images and results here.
 Upon the acceptance of the paper, details will be provided.

 ## Datasets
-For this research work, we have used Cityscapes, BDD100K and CamVid and BDD100K datasets.
+For this research work, we have used Cityscapes, BDD100K and CamVid datasets.
 * Cityscapes - To access this benchmark, user needs an account. https://www.cityscapes-dataset.com/downloads/
 * BDD100K - To access this benchmark, user needs an account. https://doc.bdd100k.com/download.html
 * CamVid - To access this benchmark, visit this link: http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/